pinc-h/pinc-h.github.io/README.md

 **Recent work**
 Audio and video editor for Mental Health Society of Victoria [(Link)](https://www.youtube.com/channel/UCLASe6vSxNnNJvys95J2eiQ)
-Volunteer research assistant for the Owens Lab at the University of Victoria
+Pursuing a Bsc. in Biology at the University of Victoria

 **Interests**
 Programming simple biology-oriented scripts in Python and Ruby